 The rest of the services like iTunes,iChat and remote mgmt can be supported in Phase 2.

-Generic Service Sharing Rules can be created per service instead per device per service.
+Generic Service Sharing Rules can be created per service instead of per device per service.

 Example: AirPrint service is allowed by user/user-role/vlan /location/SSID/